jdr45/huckel-solver/README.md

 Requirements
 --

-Python3 with the networkx (included, since MCS Linux only has the Python2 version) and numpy libraries.
+Python3 with the networkx and numpy libraries.

 Usage
 --